 Diastasis recti is the partial or complete separation of the rectus abdominis, or “six-pack” muscles, which meet at the midline of your stomach.
 Diastasis recti is very common during and following pregnancy.
 This is because the uterus stretches the muscles in the abdomen to accommodate your growing baby.
-One study found that up to of women may experience diastasis recti during pregnancy or postpartum.
+One study found that up to

 The condition isn’t limited to pregnancy, though.
 It can affect anyone, including newborn babies and men.
 In some cases, it can result from lifting heavy weights incorrectly or performing excessive or unsafe abdominal exercises.